Car accidents are a leading cause of injuries.

 Neck and Chest Injuries

-Generalized neck pain and swelling is also fairly common.
+Generalized neck pain and swelling are also fairly common.
 It is also not unheard of for patients to suffer temporary vocal cord paralysis after a car accident.

 Many serious injuries are related to trauma affecting the chest area.
 Blunt force trauma from car accidents can cause broken ribs and collapsed lungs.
 People with heart problems can go into traumatic cardiac arrest from an accident.